Travis Tritt: Personal life

 Tritt married his high school sweetheart, Karen Ryon, in September 1982.
 They were married two years before divorcing.
 After going to court, Tritt was ordered to pay alimony to Karen for six months.
 When he was 21, he married Jodi Barnett, who was 33 at the time.
-He divorced her shortly after signing with Warner Bros. in 1989; the divorce finalized one month before "Country Club" was released.
+He divorced her shortly after signing with Warner Bros. in 1989; the divorce was finalized one month before "Country Club" was released.
 Tritt wrote the song "Here's a Quarter" the night he received his divorce papers.

 He married Theresa Nelson on April 12, 1997.
-They have one daughter, Tyler Reese (born February 18, 1998) and two sons: Tristan James (born June 16, 1999) and Tarian Nathaniel (born November 20, 2003).
+They have one daughter, and two sons.

+Tritt is a lifelong fan of the Atlanta Falcons.
+During the early 1990s he became friends with Jerry Glanville, who would invite him to games whenever he was in town during Glanville's tenure; Tritt would be seen on the sideline for multiple games during the 1991 season.

-On May 18, 2019, he was in his tour bus when it was involved in a motor vehicle accident which took the lives of two people driving the wrong way on Veteran's Highway leaving Myrtle Beach, South Carolina.
+On May 18, 2019, he was in his tour bus when it was involved in a motor vehicle accident that took the lives of two people driving the wrong way on Veteran's Highway leaving Myrtle Beach, South Carolina.

 Political views and advocacy

 Tritt is a member of the Republican Party and supported George W. Bush for president in 2000.
 The two met in 1996 at the Republican National Convention in San Diego, California, where Tritt sang the national anthem.
-Tritt told Insight on the News that he is a strong supporter of Second Amendment rights and believes the answer to crime is not gun control but criminal control.
-"I'm a pro-gun guy.
-I'm an NRA (National Rifle Association) member, a life member as a matter of fact.
-I'm more for the belief of making the punishment tougher for the criminals to start with.
-I think that sends much more of an incentive for people to not commit crimes of any type than taking away guns.
-Because you take away guns, and the next thing you know, stabbing murders are going to increase."
-He adds that he is "definitely pro-death penalty".

 In September 2020, Tritt gained notoriety for joining fellow Republican James Woods in blocking random Twitter users for using pro-Black Lives Matter and other anti-Trump tags in their posts, under the belief that it would counteract anti-Republican sentiment on Twitter.

-On October 18, 2021, Tritt made a cameo appearance on conservative commentator Steven Crowder's show Louder with Crowder.
+In April 2023, as a protest against Bud Light for supporting transgender influencer Dylan Mulvaney, Tritt tweeted, "I will be deleting all Anheuser-Busch products from my tour hospitality rider."